Sonia Chadwick Hawkes

 Sonia Chadwick Hawkes (5 November 1933 – 30 May 1999) was a British archaeologist specialising in early Anglo-Saxon archaeology.
 She led excavations on Anglo-Saxon cemeteries at Finglesham in Kent and Worthy Park in Hampshire.
 Fellow medieval archaeologist Paul Ashbee described her as a "discerning systematiser of the great array of Anglo-Saxon grave furnishings".
+Hawkes worked at the Scunthorpe Museum and the University of Oxford.
+She co-founded the monograph series Anglo-Saxon Studies in Archaeology and History.

 Biography

 Early life

 Born Sonia Elizabeth Chadwick, on 5 November 1933 in Crayford, she was the only child of Albert Andrew Chadwick and Doris Chadwick (formerly Doris Benger).
 The Oxford Dictionary of National Biography notes that Albert Andrew Chadwick was an engineer, but gives no information on Doris Chadwick beyond her name.

 Sonia Chadwick excavated at Lullingstone Roman Villa (Kent) as a school girl, and at an early medieval site at Morgan Porth (Cornwall) from 1951 to 1953.
 The experience at Morgan Porth shaped her later interest in early medieval archaeology.
 She studied English at Bedford College, University of London, before undertaking postgraduate research supervised by Vera I. Evison.